ariannamethod/iamGrokky/README.md

 ## Project files

-Several files in the repository root exist to support different deployment setups:
+Only a few helper files reside in the repository root:

-- **Dockerfile** – used for containerized deployments such as Railway.
-You can ignore it if you deploy using another method.
-- **Procfile** and **runtime.txt** – Heroku-style process and runtime declarations.
+- **Procfile** – process declaration for simple platforms.
-- **railway.toml** and **nixpacks.toml** – configuration for Railway and Nixpacks builds.
 - **fix_webhook.py** and **WEBHOOK_FIX_INSTRUCTIONS.md** – helper script and documentation for correcting the Telegram webhook.

 These files are optional for local development; the bot itself runs via `server.py`.